Michigan Wolverines: Football

-The Wolverines have won a record 962 games and have the most all-time wins and the third highest winning percentage in college football history, after Boise State and Ohio State.
+The Wolverines have won a record 1,016 games, have the most all-time wins, and the second-highest winning percentage in college football history.
 Michigan won the inaugural Rose Bowl in 1902, the first college bowl game ever played.
-The Wolverine football program has claimed 11 national titles.
+The Wolverine football program has claimed 12 national titles.

-Michigan's 11 national championships have come under the direction of five coaches.
+Michigan's 12 national championships have come under the direction of six coaches.
 The first six were garnered by the team's first coaching superstar, Fielding H. Yost.
 Yost directed his "Point-a-Minute" teams to four consecutive national titles from 1901 to 1904, amassing a record of 41–0–1.
 Yost also led Michigan to national titles in 1918 and 1923.
 Yost was instrumental in the creation of Michigan Stadium and designed it to permit its expansion to expand to a capacity of over 150,000.
 Yost's legacy also lives on with Yost Ice Arena, where Michigan's men's ice hockey team plays their home games.
-Michigan football has won five more national titles since Yost permanently retired in 1926.
+Michigan football has won six more national titles since Yost permanently retired in 1926.
 The Wolverines won back-to-back titles under Harry Kipke in 1932 and 1933 and two more consecutive championships under Fritz Crisler and Bennie Oosterbaan in 1947 and 1948.
-Michigan won its most recent national title under Lloyd Carr in 1997.
+Michigan then won a national title under Lloyd Carr in 1997.
+Michigan won its most recent national title under Jim Harbaugh in 2023.

 Michigan's famous football coaches include: Yost, who came to Michigan from Stanford University in 1901, Fritz Crisler, who guided Michigan to a pair of Big Ten Conference championships and the 1947 national title, has his name carried by the home of Michigan men's basketball team, Bo Schembechler won 13 Big Ten titles in his 21 seasons as head coach between 1969 and 1989, the first in 1969 when he beat his friend and mentor Woody Hayes, beginning of "The Ten Year War" era of the Michigan – Ohio State football rivalry, Lloyd Carr won five Big Ten titles in his 13 seasons at the helm and posted a winning percentage of .753.
-His winning percentage of .779 in conference play trails only that of Schembechler in Michigan history, Rich Rodriguez succeeded Carr following his retirement in 2007.
+His winning percentage of .779 in conference play trails only that of Schembechler in Michigan history.
+Rich Rodriguez succeeded Carr following his retirement in 2007.
 Rodriguez coached the Wolverines through the 2010 season, compiling a record of 15–22.
-Rodriguez would be followed by coach Brady Hoke who would go onto coach four seasons.
+Rodriguez would be followed by coach Brady Hoke who would go on to coach four seasons.
 Hoke would end with a record of 31-20.
-Alumnus Jim Harbaugh would replace Hoke for the 2015 season.
+Hoke was replaced by alumnus Jim Harbaugh beginning with the 2015 season.
+Harbaugh went on to post an 86-25 record in his nine seasons.
+In Harbaugh's last three seasons, Michigan won 40 out of their 43 games, including three straight Big Ten Championships and College Football Playoff (CFP) appearances, the third and final of which resulting in Michigan's first national title under the BCS/CFP system.
+Following the national title season, Harbaugh left for the Los Angeles Chargers and was soon replaced by offensive coordinator Sherrone Moore.